 Would you rather have… or… a completed checklist of wealth enhancing activities like this (well most):

-If you need to justify the expense, skip going to McDonald’s for dinner once this week and it’s paid for.
+If you need to justify the expense, skip going to McDonald’s for dinner four times per week for the next 4 weeks and it’s paid for.

 12. Workplace conqueror:

 Table of contents for “Workplace Conqueror” (36 Pages):

 2.1 Strategic planning

 4.1 Manifest of performance areas in relation to new strategies